sudhirsingh/SIAAppChallenge2018-ZestIOT/README.md

 # SIAAppChallenge2018-ZestIOT
 POC Code by Zestiot team for Tracking F&amp;B consumption

+1. main_video.py : This is poc to capture the leftover food from camera and identify the type of food from color coding.
+2. wastage_calculation.py : This is poc to calculate thhe wastage from the information captured from camera and passenger list and uplift plan coming from SIA API.

 Follow these steps to run the code

 1. clone or download the code
-2. run the python code
+2. run the python code <br>
-  py
+  py wastage_calculation.py

  The output of the program is For Flight SQ336 on date 2018-07-20.
 The Passenger detials and Upliftplan is fetch from API.
 The leftover meal is randomly decided and then wastage is calculated.